danbrough/kotlinxtras/demos/curl/README.md

 This demo uses the org.danbrough.kotlinxtras:curl library to compile a curl demo.
-It expects precompiled curl and openssl at /usr/local/kotlinxtras/libs/curl,openssl but might work with your system versions.
+It expects precompiled curl and openssl at /usr/local/kotlinxtras/libs/curl,openssl but might work with your system versions (and should if you are running linuxX64).
 See the (curl standalone)[../curl_standalone/] for this demo that downloads precompiled binaries to link against.

 The cacert.pem file is from: http://curl.haxx.se/ca/cacert.pem

-You need to specify it in the environment variable "CA_CERT_FILE" the path to this.
+You need to specify the path to cacert.pem using the environment variable "CA_CERT_FILE".
 If it complains that libcrypt.so.1 is missing then you will need libxcrypt-compat.

 Run the demo with:
 ```bash
 ./gradlew  runDemo1DebugExecutableMacosX64  (loads example.com)